 Fly Reels are categorized into the following 8 categories:

-- Premium Top Fly Reels – Overall Best fly reels
+- Premium Top Fly Reels – Best fly fishing reels of all time

 - Budget Fly Reels – Best Under a Budget